wong2/awesome-mcp-servers/README.md

 - **[Rootly-AI-Labs/Rootly-MCP-server](https://github.com/Rootly-AI-Labs/Rootly-MCP-server)** - MCP server for the incident management platform [Rootly](https://rootly.com/).
 - **[Calculator](https://github.com/githejie/mcp-server-calculator)** - This server enables LLMs to use calculator for precise numerical calculations.
 - **[User Feedback](https://github.com/mrexodia/user-feedback-mcp)** - Simple MCP Server to enable a human-in-the-loop workflow in tools like Cline and Cursor.
+- **[Email](https://github.com/Shy2593666979/mcp-server-email)** - This server enables users to send emails through various email providers, including Gmail, Outlook, Yahoo, Sina, Sohu, 126, 163, and QQ Mail.
+It also supports attaching files from specified directories, making it easy to upload attachments along with the email content.

 ## Clients